 One of the best ways for us to do that in the United States is the tried and true road trip!
 Since road trips are perhaps the most feasible option for traveling these days, (and the most affordable since gas is cheap right now), I will be highlighting some of our favorites over the next couple of months.

 One favorite road trip we have taken is driving the Pacific Coast Highway in California.
+It’s one of my favorite stretches of our epic USA West Coast Road Trip Itinerary.
 Planning and then going on a Pacific Coast Road Trip may be the literal breath of fresh air your family needs this season.

 Other than Route 66, the west coast road trip on Pacific Highway 1 is one of the most iconic road trips you can take in the USA.
 I’ll highlight the best places to stop on Pacific Coast Highway 1.
 I decided to do this post list-style so you can pick and choose what interests you and fits your timeframe.

 For our purposes, I will lay out the Pacific Coast Highway road trip North to South.
 The great thing about this is that the weather will get nicer and nicer as you go and the passenger (me, with camera in hand!) gets all the great views while you travel.

 The Best Pacific Coast Highway Stops